Code-Institute-Submissions/NNicoleJackson89-pp3-hangman/README.md

 - Quickly and easily understand how the game works with a clear description of the game objective.
 - Navigate the main menu and options available easily.
-- Start the game, during game play to recieve messages of correct/incorrect guessed letters.
+- Start the game, during game play to recieve messages of correct / incorrect guessed letters.
-- Kill time but enjoy the game, left with the mindset of wanting to play again.
+- Kill time but enjoy the game, left with the idea of wanting to play again.

 #### As a returning visitor I want to:

 - Easily navigate through the menu and options available.
 - Play the game again, with new words to guess and choose different difficulty levels.
-- Improve my word skills and become better at guessing hidden words.
+- Improve my word skills and become better at guessing words.
 - Possibly see updated versions of the game

 #### As a frequent visitor I want to:

 - Easily navigate through the menu and options available.
-- Have added word categories or new words updated to the game.
+- Added word categories or new words added to the game.
-- Possibility or playing against another user or AI.
+- Possibility of playing against another user or AI.
 - Challenge myself with harder levels.

 ## Features